What is it?

 Group Core includes the latest athletic and functional training exercises.
 Some of the movements will be new to you.
 As you attend Group Core more often, you’ll learn how to execute the movements better and better.
 Allow yourself to be a student; learn the movements and how to effectively move through space.
 This is an important part of functional training.

-During your first few classes, you may not execute some of the movements properly – this is normal, you are in learning mode.
+During your first few classes, you may not execute some of the movements properly – this is normal, as you are in learning mode.
 You might experience fatigue in muscles outside of the core muscles, like the shoulders and the hips – this is normal, your support muscles have to get stronger to be able to train your core well.
 You might experience lower back fatigue – this is normal, your lower back is a group of muscles that should be trained just like the muscles on the front side of the core.
-You might feel rushed – this is normal, 30 minutes goes fast and Group Core is action packed with a ton of exercises.
+You might feel rushed – this is normal, 30 minutes goes fast and Group Core is action-packed with a ton of exercises.

 30 minutes will go by in the blink of an eye.
 You will get a great total-body workout, and your abs will really feel it!